 Loneliness significantly predicts boredom (Hager et al., 2022; Karababa & Taylı, 2020; Li et al., 2021b).
 Loneliness is recognized as an emotionally uncomfortable state in which people experience discrepancies between actual and expected social relationships (Heinrich & Gullone, 2006).
 According to psychological needs theory, relatedness, as a basic psychological need, is the need for a close and supportive connection with others (Deci & Ryan, 2000).
 Deci and Ryan (2000) suggest that loneliness arises when basic psychological needs are unmet.
 To illustrate, people who experience loneliness have frustration with relatedness, making individuals feel dissatisfied with life, inhibiting engagement in desired activities, and creating a lack of meaning, which are the features of boredom (Ryan & Deci, 2024; Struk et al., 2017).
-A previous study assessed a sample of young adults to illustrate that boredom proneness is significantly associated with increased loneliness (Krishnan, 2023), examined Chinese university students and indicated a significant correlation between loneliness and boredom (Li et al., 2021a), and evaluated undergraduate students to confirm the significant relationship between loneliness and boredom (Skues et al., 2016).
+A previous study assessed a sample of young adults to illustrate that boredom proneness is significantly associated with increased loneliness (Krishnan, 2023), examined Chinese university students and indicated a significant correlation between loneliness and boredom (Li et al., 2016).